kamilwrobel43/VAE-for-Facial-Attribute-Manipulation/README.md

 ## CelebA Latent Manipulator
 Utility functions to perform latent manipulator are in `features.py` file.
 Also you can check `smile_generator.ipynb` notebook to look at details of dataset splitting, `smile_vector` computation etc.
+You can control the smile level using `alpha` paremeter

 ## Space for improvement & experiments
 - Training VAE longer (and try higher learning rate), because both training and test loss were constantly decreasing during 250 epochs